asteining/Module-Challenge-10-Employee-Tracker-/README.md

 # ✨ Features
-View All Departments: Displays a formatted table with department names and IDs.
+* View All Departments: Displays a formatted table with department names and IDs.
-View All Roles: Shows job titles, role IDs, associated departments, and salaries.
+* View All Roles: Shows job titles, role IDs, associated departments, and salaries.
-View All Employees: Displays employee details including names, roles, departments, salaries, and managers.
+* View All Employees: Displays employee details including names, roles, departments, salaries, and managers.
-Add a Department: Prompts for a department name and adds it to the database.
+* Add a Department: Prompts for a department name and adds it to the database.
-Add a Role: Allows adding a new role with a title, salary, and department.
+* Add a Role: Allows adding a new role with a title, salary, and department.
-Add an Employee: Adds a new employee with their name, role, and manager.
+* Add an Employee: Adds a new employee with their name, role, and manager.
-Update Employee Role: Updates an employee's role by selecting a new role.
+* Update Employee Role: Updates an employee's role by selecting a new role.
-Exit: Closes the application.
+* Exit: Closes the application.

 # 🔐 Environment Variables
-Create a .env file in the root directory with the following variables:
+1. Create a .env file in the root directory with the following variables:

-1.
-Copy code
+* Copy code
-DB_HOST=localhost
+* DB_HOST=localhost
-DB_USER="yourusername"
+* DB_USER="yourusername"
-DB_PASSWORD="yourpassword"
+* DB_PASSWORD="yourpassword"

 2. Replace yourusername and yourpassword with your PostgreSQL credentials.

 # 🎥 Demo Walkthrough
 Walkthrough Video:

-This video demonstrates the functionality of the Employee Tracker CLI, including all acceptance criteria such as viewing, adding, and updating departments, roles, and employees.

 # 📦 Dependencies